TonyPhipps/SIEM/Preparation.md

 - [Logging Priorities and Considerations](/Logging.md)
 - What log sources are available immediately?
 - What log sources can we work on down the road?
+- What time zones are set on ingested logs?
+Is there an internal NTP server?

 # Console Access
 Incident Response may benefit greatly from access to various systems, including those not inherently security-focused.